johangithub/AFMAN11-217v1/chp6.md

 6.5.8.
 Reviewing GPS instrument approaches.
 AFI 11-202V3 lists specific equipment requirements for GPS stand-alone and overlay instrument approaches.

 + 6.5.8.1.
 RNAV (GPS) Approaches (Figure 6.17).
 RNAV (GPS) stand-alone approaches are constructed specifically for use by RNAV and/or GPS equipped aircraft and are not based on ground based NAVAIDS.
-RNAV (GPS) stand-alone approaches are identified by the absence of other NAVAIDS in the approach title, for example GPS RWY 35 or RNAV (GPS) RWY 35.
-RNAV (GPS) approaches are authorized in IMC for appropriately equipped and certified USAF aircraft.
+RNAV (GPS) stand-alone approaches are identified by the absence of other NAVAIDS in the approach title, for example GPS RWY 35 or RNAV (GPS) RWY 35. <strong><em>RNAV (GPS) approaches are authorized in IMC for appropriately equipped and certified USAF aircraft.</em></strong>

 ##### Figure 6.17.
 Stand Alone GPS Approach.
 ![fig6_17](figs/fig6_17.png)